TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 * First helps you get 100 % PSR-4 autoloading
 * Second are spotters to warn you in CI
-* Third are one time command that improve files
+* Third are one-time commands that improve files

 <br>